 Overbo came to Valparaiso from McNeese State University, where he competed in the pole vault for the Cowboys' track and field squad for four years.
 He has also served as an assistant coach at the Lone Star Pole Vault Club.

 A native of Austin, Texas, Overbo earned a bachelor's degree of general studies with a concentration in health promotion from McNeese State in 2008.
 Overbo has earned his USATF Level 1 Certification, as well as certification as an official.
 He also owns his USATF Level 2 Certification in the jumps and throws and is also a USTFCCCA Certified Jumps Specialist.
-He is also a USTFCCCA Certified Multis Specialist and is in the process of becoming certified as a Master's Endorsed Horizontal Jumps Coach.
+He is also a USTFCCCA Certified Multis Specialist and is certified as a Master's Endorsed Horizontal Jumps Coach.